p3r7/blog/_posts/2020-09-02-emacs-in-odd-places.md

 Nowadays the best approach is to have an Android device with Emacs installed through [Termux](https://termux.com/) and a bluetooth keyboard.

 Most people use a smartphone.
-If the screen is too small, one can use a tablet[^4].
+If the screen feels too small, one can use a tablet[^4].

 As far as Org-mode is concerned, we nowadays have decent applications such as [Orgzly](http://www.orgzly.com/) (Android), [beorg](https://beorgapp.com/) (iOS) and [organice](https://organice.200ok.ch/) and [org-web](https://org-web.org/) (web, mobile-friendly).

 Back in 2007, smartphones (as we know them) where in their infancy and I was in dire need for a solution.

 At the time, the only possibility was to find an [UMPC](https://en.wikipedia.org/wiki/Ultra-mobile_PC).
-Without much money in the bank, I settled for an old for the time HP Jornada 680, bought secondhand for not much.
+Without much money in the bank, I settled for an old (even for the time) HP Jornada 680, bought secondhand for not much.

 It ran a custom version of Windows CE (in German) but a distribution of Linux ([Jlime](https://web.archive.org/web/20160301064554/http://jlime.com/wiki/home)) could be run on it.